-Salve Regina's central administration building, Ochre Court houses the Office of the President, the Business Office and the Office of Financial Aid, among others.
+Salve Regina's central administration building, Ochre Court houses the Office of the President, the Business Office and the offices of Undergraduate Admission, Financial Aid and the Registrar, among others.
 Concerts, student dances, lectures and special functions are held on the first floor throughout the year.

 Designed by Richard Morris Hunt, America's foremost architect of the late 19th century, Ochre Court was commissioned by New York banker and real estate magnate Ogden Goelet as his family's summer residence.
 It was the Goelet family's gift of Ochre Court in 1947 that allowed the Sisters of Mercy to open Salve Regina College.